llms.txt

 HTTP Headers

 Snaps use the media type application/vnd.farcaster.snap+json.
-Clients and servers coordinate snap responses with Accept, Content-Type, Vary, and Link headers.
+Clients and servers coordinate snap responses with Accept, Content-Type, Vary, Link, and optionally X-Snap-Payload on GET requests.

 The spec has one goal: a snap URL must never be silently missed.
 Any HTTP client performing a plain GET must be able to identify a snap — without knowing in advance to ask for snap content.